 Most of the vaccines approved for at least limited use have been developed by firms and research groups in China, Russia, and the United States.
 The first human trial in the United States began in Seattle in March 2020 with a vaccine by Moderna Inc. That vaccine was approved for emergency use in the United States, members of the European Union, and several other countries after it appeared highly effective in large-scale trials.
 A vaccine by Pfizer and BioNTech was also authorized by regulatory agencies in dozens of countries after similarly promising results.
 Johnson & Johnson’s vaccine was next to enter the U.S. market, in February 2021, but its distribution was put on hold in April in the United States and elsewhere after extremely rare reports of blood clotting.
 Days later, the FDA and CDC lifted the pause, expressing their confidence in the vaccine’s safety and noting that monitoring would continue.
 Meanwhile, Beijing has approved four of its candidates, all of which are being used by other nations.
-Russia approved two vaccines before testing them in large trials; one of these is being distributed in tens of other countries.
+Russia has approved three vaccines; one of these is being distributed in tens of other countries.

 Additionally, countries around the globe have endorsed a vaccine by the UK’s University of Oxford and British-Swedish company AstraZeneca that is cheaper and easier to store and transport than some others.
 Rare instances of blood clots were also linked to this vaccine, leading some countries to restrict its use to certain age groups or stop distribution entirely.

 Dozens of other COVID-19 vaccine candidates are undergoing large-scale clinical trials and around 180 potential vaccines are in preclinical development by pharmaceutical companies, academic institutions, and government agencies.